Core Ultra 7 265 vs EPYC 4484PX

 So, is EPYC 4484PX better than Core Ultra 7 265?

-Not in a simple one-size-fits-all way.
-EPYC 4484PX makes more sense for workstation-style multi-core throughput, while Core Ultra 7 265 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 4484PX makes more sense for workstation-style multi-core throughput, while Core Ultra 7 265 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, EPYC 4484PX is the better pick here.
+If gaming is the priority, EPYC 4484PX is the better pick.
 According to our tests, it delivers 18.2% more average FPS across 50 shared CPU game tests.
-It also has a big cache advantage at 128 MB vs 30 MB.
+It also has a clear cache advantage at 128 MB versus 30 MB.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 4484PX is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 4484PX is the stronger fit.
 You are getting 1.8% better PassMark, backed by 12 cores and 24 threads.
-It also carries the larger cache pool with 326.7% larger total L3 cache (128 MB vs 30 MB).
+It also has the larger cache pool with 326.7% larger total L3 cache (128 MB vs 30 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 4484PX is still the faster CPU overall, but Core Ultra 7 265 makes more sense if price matters more than absolute performance.
-EPYC 4484PX is 56.0% more expensive on MSRP at $599 MSRP versus $384 MSRP, and it gives you a 18.2% average FPS lead across 50 shared CPU game tests in our data.
-Core Ultra 7 265 is also 53.3% better value on MSRP (129.3 vs 84.4 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+EPYC 4484PX is still the faster CPU overall, but Core Ultra 7 265 is easier to justify if budget matters more than peak performance.
+EPYC 4484PX comes in 56.0% more expensive on MSRP at $599 MSRP versus $384 MSRP, and it still gives you a 18.2% average FPS lead across 50 shared CPU game tests in our data.
+Core Ultra 7 265 is also 53.3% better value on MSRP (129.3 vs 84.4 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?